MatthewAThomas/Microcoded-CPU-Simulator/README.md

     - if instruction is completed, fetch next instruction (Instruction Cycle); else execute next uOp

 ## Running the Emulator
-Programs run on the emulator are written in machine code.
-The code is to be written to a text file located in the programs subdirectory.
+Programs ran on the emulator are written in machine code.
+The code is to be written to a text file located in the **programs** subdirectory.
 To load a program into memory, set its path in the load function in loader.c

 Formatting Programs:
 The CPU uses little-endian byte ordering.